TORCH - Transfer Of Resources in Clinical Healthcare

 - FHIR Version Support: TORCH currently supports only FHIR R4.
 Other versions (e.g., DSTU2, R5) are not supported.

-- On the fly profile support: TORCH only supports a set FHIR of profiles given at program startup via config (see Configuration).
+- On the fly profile support: TORCH only supports a set of FHIR profiles given at program startup via config by mounting all valid Structure Definitions (see Configuration).

 - Nested Resources: TORCH does not handle deeply nested resources; they are currently treated as a single field rather than fully resolved structures.